 While planning our trip, we researched several other golf courses.
 Alas, we couldn’t squeeze everything in.
 Here are three others we considered and information about the golfing.

 The Westman Islands are a collection of small, volcanic islands off the southern coast of Iceland.
 A ferry shuttles travelers back and forth between Iceland proper and Heimaey, the one inhabited island of the chain.
 Cars can be ferried across, but it is an added expense.
 Otherwise, cars can be left in a parking lot by the ferry dock.
 There is an 18-hole course on Heimaey called

 The Westman Island Golf Course.
 Photos of it look beautiful.
 When I emailed the golf course about a possible tee time, I asked how we could reach the golf course without a car and was told the course was a 10-minute walk from town. website

-If you’re doing a road trip of Iceland’s Southern Coast, Hofn is the last city before the Ring Road highway turns and begins heading up the island’s east coast.
-We found several mentions online of a golf course in Hofn, but found it listed by two different names: Silfurnesvollur Golf Club and Hornafjordur Golf Club.
+If you’re doing a road trip to Iceland’s Southern Coast, Hofn is the last city before the Ring Road highway turns and begins heading up the island’s east coast.
+We found several mentions online of a golf course in Hofn but found it listed by two different names: Silfurnesvollur Golf Club and Hornafjordur Golf Club.

 If you choose to journey northern Iceland, you can play at the Akureyri Golf Club, the northernmost golf course in the world and home to the Arctic Open, a two-day tournament each June where golfers play through the night.